 Section 2.
 How to Become a Member.
 An eligible entity or person may become a Member of the FMCoC by filling out a membership application and paying financial dues.
 The Membership Application must include the name and contact information for the Voting Member and for the Alternate Member (if any).
-Members may not cast any votes and are bypassed for purposes of quorum until their application has been reviewed the FMCoC Secretary and/or Treasurer and they have been added to the CoC membership list for roll call.
-If there is an issue with the application or it is denied, the Secretary and/or Treasurer will ordinarily notify applicants of thisas well as the reason for the denial.
-The Secretary and/or Treasurer may ask to see the proof of eligibility outlined in Section 1 above before enrolling a new Member.
-All potential CoC Members must agree to follow the CoC's Code of Conduct and Conflict of Interest policy outlined in Attachment B.
+Members may not cast any votes and are bypassed for purposes of quorum until their application has been reviewed and approved by the FMCoC Secretary and/or Treasurer.
+The Secretary and/or Treasurer will ordinarily approve or deny each application within three weeks of receiving it.
+The Secretary and/or Treasurer may ask to see proof of eligibility before enrolling a new Member.

 Section 3.
 Obligations of Membership.
-To remain in good standing, each Member must pay annual dues, regularly attend meetings, complete any required trainings, be compliant with the Code of Conduct and Conflict of Interest policy outlined in Attachment B, and contribute to the work of the FMCoC, as set forth in more detail immediately below.
+To remain in good standing, each Member must pay annual dues, regularly attend meetings, and contribute to the work of the FMCoC, as set forth in more detail immediately below.